Undergraduate Student Handbook

 A grade less than 78 (C, 2.0) is not passing.

-Any student scoring below 78 (C, 2.0) on ANY test is strongly encouraged to schedule an appointment with the course faculty AND a College of Nursing counselor in Student Development and Counseling prior to the next test.
+Any student scoring below 78 (C, 2.0) on any test is strongly encouraged to schedule an appointment with the course faculty and a College of Nursing counselor in Student Development and Counseling prior to the next test.
 These appointments may be individual or group sessions.
 Student adherence to this recommendation will be considered in all College of Nursing undergraduate progression appeals.

 The clinical or laboratory component of a course is evaluated by the faculty as satisfactory/unsatisfactory.
 If the student is unsatisfactory in the clinical or laboratory component, it constitutes an automatic failure (F) in the companion theory course.
 If the student is satisfactory in clinical or laboratory, the student will receive a grade based on the companion theory grade.
 If a student is unsuccessful in either theory or lab/clinical and are eligible to continue in the College of Nursing, they must repeat both the theory and lab/clinical courses.